All Episodes

 And I go into some of these things.

-And the and what the what the status does is uh they believe in human experimentation.
+And what the statist does is they believe in human experimentation.

 I'm talking about taking society and turning it on its head.

-He explained the difference between change is reform, which is what we conservatives believe in.
+He explained the difference between change is reform, which is what we conservatives believe in, reform that promotes and preserves the civil society.

-And uh this is what we are fighting off.
+And this is what we are fighting off.

 And so when people say we always say no, you're damn right we say no to destroying this society.

-Well, we have a lot of yeses to say too about liberty and and uh free enterprise and all the other things that are one link to the other.
+Well, we have a lot of yeses to say too about liberty and free enterprise and all the other things that are one link to the other.

-And I if I might make a footnote too, I keep hearing, well, there's the social conservatives, the free market conservatives, and the national security conservatives.
+And if I might make a footnote, too, I keep hearing, well, there's the social conservatives, the free market conservatives, and the national security conservatives.

 No, they're not.